Skip to main content

 ./deploy/k8s-deploy.sh --local

-This skips registry push, enables built-in MinIO for S3 storage, and builds images locally.
+This builds images locally (no push), enables built-in MinIO for S3 storage, and uses nip.io URLs.

 Upgrading